-We call the data $(A^\pm,\bh)$ a {\it commutative triangular structure} on $A$ if conditions (T0)-(T2) hold and, moreover, both subalgebras $A^\pm$ are commutative.
-We will also consider non-commutative subalgebras $A^\pm$.
-In that case, we will assume further that the algebra $A$ is equipped with a multiplicative increasing filtration: $0=A_{-1}\subset A_0\subset A_1\subset\ldots.\,$ We write $\gr A$ for the associated graded algebra (which is not assumed to be commutative, in general), and endow $A^\pm$ with induced filtrations.
+We call the data $(A, A^\pm,\bh)$ a {\it commutative triangular structure} on $A$ if conditions (T0)--(T2) hold and, moreover, both subalgebras $A^\pm$ are commutative.
+We will also consider noncommutative subalgebras $A^\pm$.
+In that case, we will assume further that the algebra $A$ is equipped with a multiplicative increasing filtration $0=A_{-1}\subset A_0\subset A_1\subset\ldots.\,$ We write $\gr A$ for an associated graded algebra (which is not assumed to be commutative, in general), and endow $A^\pm$ with induced filtrations.

-We will say that the data $(A^\pm,\bh)$ gives a {\it non-commutative triangular structure} on $A$ if, in addition to (T0)-(T2), the following holds:
+We will say that the data $(A^\pm,\bh)$ gives a {\it noncommutative triangular structure} on $A$ if, in addition to (T0)--(T2), the following holds:

 ${\sf{(T0')}}\quad$ \parbox[t]{137mm}{$\gr A$ is a finitely generated $(\gr A^+\td \gr A^-)$-bimodule.}